 Feedback (Collecting lessons learned)

-The objective of this phase is to collect the experiences and lessons learned of the project and to prepare some input to the IMO through submitting documents to the next sessions of the FAL Committee containing those aspects to be taken into account for other Member States whilst establishing their MSWs.
+The objective of this phase is to collect the experiences gained and lessons learned of the project and to prepare some input to the IMO through submitting documents to the next sessions of the FAL Committee containing those aspects to be taken into account for other Member States whilst establishing their MSWs.

 Deliverables: Report lessons learned.

-Project risks

-TBD

 Phases timeline and milestones

 Below is an updated version of the indicative high level schedule and milestones for the phases of the proposed project.
-The ultimate goal is to have implemented an operational National Maritime Single Window system in Antigua and Barbuda by April 2019.
+The ultimate goal is to put into service an operational National Maritime Single Window system in Antigua and Barbuda by April 2019.

 The initial task of the writing of the concept paper was accomplished in July.
-The visit to Antigua and kick-off meeting was done according to the plan.
-Clear scope of work has been communicated and agreed upon.
-A project organisation is proposed.
+The visit to Antigua and kick-off meeting was carried out according to the plan.
+The clear scope of work has been communicated and agreed upon.
+A project organisation has been proposed, as well.

-The project is currently on time according to the tentative timeline set out in the concept paper, thus there has been no need to revise the original timeline.
-However a revision is expected after the detailed project plan has been developed.
+The project is currently on time according to the tentative timeline which had been set out in the concept paper, thus there has been no need to revise the original timeline.
+However, a revision is expected after the detailed project plan has been developed.

 Figure 3 High level schedule and milestones (updated 30.11.17)

 The human and operational aspects of the implementation are very important when establishing a Single Window system.
-The ambition is therefore to have a pilot installation of the system in Antigua and Barbuda by the fourth quarter of 2018, allowing time for training, communication and administrative/operational/technical knowledge ahead of putting the system in pre-operation in March 2019.
+The ambition is therefore to have a pilot installation of the system in Antigua and Barbuda by the fourth quarter of 2018, allowing time for training, communication and administrative/operational/technical knowledge ahead of putting the system in operation in March 2019.

-Around the end of first quarter of 2019 the Single Window in Antigua and Barbuda will go into operation.
+Around the end of first quarter of 2019 the Single Window in Antigua and Barbuda will go into operation.Below there are a textual overview of indicative dates and durations for the different phases and millstones.